tdhock/tdhock.github.io/_posts/2021-03-02-multi-thread-sort.md

-So to get a portable C code that can be used in all common platforms (mac, windows, linux) that R supports, I decided to use regular `qsort` instead of the s/r variatnts.
+So to get a portable C code that can be used in all common platforms (mac, windows, linux) that R supports, I decided to use regular `qsort` instead of the s/r variants.
 The easiest way to do that is by creating a (file-local) static variable that can be written from my `aum_sort` function, then read from my comparison function,